Active Warning Devices

 At some intersections, it may be necessary to coordinate the traffic signals with highway-rail grade crossing warning devices.
 The highway agency will determine if preemption is required and the appropriate timing for the traffic signals and highway-rail grade crossing warning devices.
 Preemption of the cycle of traffic signals at highway intersections near highway-rail grade crossings requires careful review by highway traffic engineers to determine the appropriate timing and sequence for both the traffic signal and the highway–rail grade crossing warning system.
 Preemption for the traffic signal may be simultaneous with, or in advance of the warning system activation.

-The Industry and Public Project Group will review all projects proposing alterations to highway-rail grade crossings and/or warning systems.
+The Public Projects Group will review all projects proposing alterations to highway-rail grade crossings and/or warning systems.
 Included will be all projects which involve the installation of new warning systems, removing and/or relocating existing systems and modifying/upgrading existing systems, and coordination of traffic signals with warning system.